 I feel like I’m seeing Rosalba Carriera everywhere these days.
 The Venetian portraitist has undergone something of a renaissance recently.
-A new book about her – the first ever published in English – came out last year, and tons of articles followed.
-(Unfortunately, I have not read the book, because it is insanely expensive.)
-The Frick Collection put its pair of recently-acquired Carrieras on view for the first time at Frick Madison.
+A new book about her – the first ever published in English – came out in 2020 (Angela Oberer’s The Life and Work of Rosalba Carriera (1673-1757): The Queen of Pastel, Amsterdam University Press, 2020), and tons of articles followed.
+The Frick Collection then put its pair of recently-acquired Carrieras on view for the first time at Frick Madison.
 Seeing those two works in person finally got me fully on board the Rosalba Carriera bandwagon, and I’m a big fan now.

 If you’ve read my many other posts about women artists, I probably don’t have to reiterate at this point that being a professional female artist before the mid-20th century was quite the feat, and being a successful, well-respected one was even more of an achievement.
 Just know that Rosalba Carriera (1673-1757) was both.
 Even more impressively, she pioneered two new fields – miniature painting in watercolor on ivory (rather than on vellum) and pastel portraiture.
 She’s more famous today for the latter.
 Although pastel had previously been an insignificant medium used primarily for studies, Carriera turned it into a fashionable medium for high-society portraiture and established herself as its foremost practitioner.
 That’s why she was, and still is, called the “Queen of Pastel”.